Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

 First, they often appreciated that AI could have \textit{a quick response time}~(P7-P12, P15, P17), especially \textit{``when the schedule is tight''}~(P7).
 P17 described the collaboration with AI as a \textit{``What You See Is What You Get''} experience.
 P15 liked that AI could possibly allow him to iterate the data story swiftly.
 In contrast, participants commented that working with designers or other human collaborators in data storytelling might take up to hours or days to finish tasks.
 P9 further said that human collaborators could sometimes \textit{``miss their deadlines''}.
 When working with AI, she did not have such concerns.

-Furthermore, several participants (P8, P9, P11) thought AI could be cheaper than human collaborators' money costs.
-Therefore, P8 believed AI might be more accessible to data workers than professional designers when handling less important tasks, such as preparing data stories for her regular team meetings.
+Furthermore, three participants (P8, P9, P11) thought AI could be cheaper than human collaborators' financial costs.
+P11 said \textit{``The cost [of humans] sounds higher than AI, including time and financial costs.''} Therefore, P8 believed AI might be more accessible to data workers than professional designers when handling less important tasks, such as preparing data stories for her regular team meetings.

-\subsubsection{AI collaborators bear tasks faithfully and tirelessly.}
+\subsubsection{AI collaborators bear tasks faithfully and tirelessly}

 According to our participants, it was common to polish the story pieces or styles several times until the authors felt satisfied with them.
-Several participants thought AI was much easier to be asked to handle repetitive tasks or revise its outputs many times until data workers felt that the results totally matched their expectations (P4, P5, P7, P9, P14, P16).
+Six participants thought AI was much easier to be asked to handle repetitive tasks or revise its outputs many times until data workers felt that the results totally matched their expectations (P4, P5, P7, P9, P14, P16).
 The reason was that AI collaborators were more like \textit{``machines''} (P4).
 Therefore, human users did not need to consider whether they were willing and available to handle the tasks.
 For example, P4 commented that he could continuously ask AI to do some repetitive work without any worries.
 When asking human collaborators to polish their work, the participants might feel reluctant or inconvenient since they needed to consider their collaborators' willingness and availability.
 P16 compared the experience with human and AI collaborators: \begin{displayquote} \textit{``You cannot continuously trouble others.
 If they did something incorrectly, you may ask them, `can you modify it here?'
 But when they continuously do something incorrectly, you may sometimes give up [asking them to revise] since you have already made several requirements or they become busy.
 If [working with] AI, you can ask them whenever you have new requirements.'' } \end{displayquote}

 Furthermore, the participants thought that AI collaborators could follow their ideas faithfully.
 When collaborating with human collaborators, the participants might need to respect and compromise with others' preferences and opinions.
 This point stood out when creating data stories since people tended to have their personal styles of storytelling.
 P14 said: \begin{displayquote} \textit{``When talking about styles, everyone may have different preferences.
 Therefore, I will respect [human collaborators' opinions] more.
 If I have some professionals, I believe that their designs can be appreciated more.''} \end{displayquote} When collaborating with AI, he could ask AI to make the story as close as possible to his intent.
 P7 and P16 even thought that future AI could learn their personal preferences and create content as they did.